West of Scotland Football League

 The West of Scotland Football League (WoSFL) is a senior football league based in the west of Scotland.
 The league sits at levels 6–10 on the Scottish football league system, acting as a feeder to the Lowland Football League.

-Founded in 2020, it is currently composed of 79 member clubs competing in five divisions.
+Founded in 2020, it is currently composed of 80 member clubs competing in five divisions.
 Geographically, the league covers Argyll & Bute, Ayrshire, East Dunbartonshire, West Dunbartonshire, Glasgow, Inverclyde, Lanarkshire, East Renfrewshire and Renfrewshire.
 Two clubs are also based in Dumfries and Galloway.

-Since its formation it has featured in the senior pyramid system.
+Since its formation, it has featured in the senior pyramid system.
 The winners take part in an end of season promotion play-off with the East of Scotland Football League and South of Scotland Football League champions, subject to clubs meeting the required licensing criteria.

 History

+Formation

+Talks to integrate all of the Scottish Junior Football Association clubs into the senior pyramid structure below the SPFL had been taking place for a number of years, however discussions at the Scottish Football Association's pyramid working group had broken down in early 2020.
+In February 2020 the Lowland and East of Scotland leagues invited clubs to express their interest in the formation of a new West of Scotland league at tier 6, with a majority of SJFA West Region clubs submitting emails.
+The next month, clubs were invited to information meetings and applications were opened to join the league.

-On 14 April 2020, the Lowland League announced it had approved 67 applications to join the new league, which included all 63 clubs from the Scottish Junior Football Association's West Region, and four others: Glasgow amateurs Drumchapel United and Glasgow University, Kilmarnock side Bonnyton Thistle moving sideways from the South of Scotland League and Newton Mearns-based youth club St Cadoc's Youth Club from the Paisley, Johnstone & District League.
+On 14 April 2020, the Lowland League announced it had approved 67 applications for the new league, which included all 63 clubs from the Scottish Junior Football Association's West Region, and four others: Glasgow amateurs Drumchapel United and Glasgow University, Kilmarnock side Bonnyton Thistle moving sideways from the South of Scotland League and Newton Mearns-based youth club St Cadoc's Youth Club from the Paisley, Johnstone & District League.

 Initial plans for the inaugural season would have seen the league operate a conference format in order to facilitate all 67 clubs at the same level.
 However, following a video conference with the Scottish Football Association, the league was split into a top tier and lower divisions, similar to that utilised by the East of Scotland Football League.

-On 1 May 2020, the League confirmed that a top division of 20 teams would contest the first season in 2020–21, comprising the 16 teams who had played in the 2019–20 West Region Premiership, the top three placed from the West Championship and one moving 'sideways' from the South of Scotland Football League.
+On 1 May 2020, the League confirmed that a top division of 20 teams would contest the first season in 2020–21, comprising the 16 teams who had played in the 2019–20 West Region Premiership, the top three places from the West Championship and one moving 'sideways' from the South of Scotland Football League.
 This ran contrary to some clubs' expectations that the inaugural campaign would not use a hierarchical system, but the league stated "that option was not on the table" due to legal issues.
-Teams below the top division would be distributed into three balanced conferences; the list for which was published three days later.
+Teams below the top division would be distributed into three balanced conferences; The list for which was published three days later.